Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 - However it seems people want empyt construction, and if called empty it should explode nicely.
 - We could just add a boolean flag, empty. >>
 - That's not nice.
-Maybe there is better way. >>
+Maybe there is a better way. >>
 ---
 ```cpp
 template<